MarsBased/handbook/guides/development/react-guidelines.md

 ###  3.5. <a name='Routingonlycreate-react-app'></a>Routing (only create-react-app)

-Custom routing is only required with create react app (next.js has it's own routing standards and patterns).
+Custom routing is only required with create react app (next.js has its own routing standards and patterns).

 - Use react-router-dom with hooks
 - Create a route definitions file `src/routes.ts` with all route paths